ManishBalaji07/Sensitive_Data_Transaction_Project/README.md

 ## Project Deployment

-I have attached the complete project details in a PDF named project_pdf, which includes information about the project's functionality, output, and the contributions of all team members.
-Please refer to project_pdf for any further information.
+I have attached the complete project details in a folder named Project_Pdf, which includes a PDF with information about the project's functionality, output, and the contributions of all team members.
+Please refer to Project_Pdf for any further information.